linustan/FighterGame/README.md

 - Cleaner code organization and maintenance.
 - Potential reuse of game logic across different implementations, for example in a hypothetical backend.

+## Guided Tour

+### Core Game Logic (The Model)
+The heart of the game is in the custom package `Packages/com.terallite.gamelogic/Runtime/`:

+1. Start with **World.cs** - The central orchestrator that manages the game state, entities, and win/loss conditions
+2. Examine the entity infrastructure in **Entity.cs** - The abstract base class for all game objects
+3. See how collisions work in **CollisionSystem.cs** - The system for detecting and resolving entity interactions
+4. Check out **Fighter.cs** and **Laser.cs** - Concrete implementations of entities that make up the gameplay

+### Unity Integration (The View/Controller)
+Then examine how the game logic is connected to Unity in `Assets/Scripts/`:

+1. **GameManager.cs** - The main MonoBehaviour that bridges game logic to Unity
+2. **EntityView.cs** - Renders game entities and syncs their state with Unity objects
+3. **UserInteractionManager.cs** - Handles player input via a state machine pattern

 ## Key Components

 ### Game Logic (com.terallite.gamelogic)